biobakery/metawibele/README.md

 	* File name:
 		`$OUTPUT_DIR/prioritization/$BASENAME_supervised_prioritization.rank.tsv`
-	* These are the results of supervised prioritization by combing ecological properties and associations with host phenotypes.
+	* These are the results of supervised prioritization by combining ecological properties and environmental/phenotypic properties.
 Each protein family has a numeric priority score.
 	* `$BASENAME_supervised_prioritization.rank.tsv` is the overall ranking for all protein families.